John Boydell: Early years

 In either 1740 or 1741, Boydell saw a print of Hawarden Castle by William Henry Toms and was so delighted with it that he immediately set out again for London to learn printmaking and Lloyd promised to wait for him.
 Boydell apprenticed himself to Toms and enrolled in St Martin's Lane Academy to learn drawing.
 Each day he worked about fourteen hours for Toms and then attended drawing classes at night.
 After six years, Boydell's diligence allowed him to buy out the last year of his apprenticeship, and in 1746 he set up an independent shop on the Strand that specialised in topographical prints that cost six pence for a cheap print or one shilling for an expensive print.

 Boydell's willingness to assume responsibility for his own business so early in his career indicates that he had ambition and an enterprising spirit.
-Independent shops were risky in the 1740s because no strict copyright laws, other than the Engraving Copyright Act of 1734 (known as "Hogarth's Act"), had yet been instituted.
+Independent shops were risky in the 1740s because no strict copyright laws, other than the Engraving Copyright Act 1734 (8 Geo.
+2. c.
+13) (known as "Hogarth's Act"), had yet been instituted.
 The pirating of published books and prints became a profession in its own right and greatly decreased the profits of publishers such as Boydell.

 Around 1747, Boydell published his first major work, The Bridge Book, for which he drew and cut each print himself.
 It cost one shilling and contained six landscapes in each of which, not surprisingly, a bridge featured prominently.
 A year later, in 1748, Boydell, apparently financially secure, married Elizabeth Lloyd.
 The couple did not have any children and Elizabeth died in 1781.

 Boydell realised early in his career that his engravings had little artistic merit, saying later that they were collected by others "more to show the improvement of art in this country [Britain], since the period of their publication, than from any idea of their own merits".
 This may explain why in 1751, when he became a member of the Stationers' Company, he started buying other artists' plates and publishing them in addition to his own.
 Ordinarily an engraver, such as William Hogarth, had his own shop or took his finished engravings to a publisher.
 In adopting the dual role of artist and print dealer, Boydell altered the traditional organisation of print shops.
-He was not subject to the whims of public taste: if his engraves did not sell well, he could supplement his earnings by trading in the prints of other artists.
+He was not subject to the whims of public taste: if his engravings did not sell well, he could supplement his earnings by trading in the prints of other artists.
 He also understood the concerns of both the engraver and the publisher.
 In fact, as a publisher, he did much to help raise the level of respect for engravers in addition to furnishing them with better paying commissions.